lightning/bolts/02-peer-protocol.md

 #### Rationale

-A recieving node, if they've already sent their `tx_signatures` has no guarantee that the transaction won't be signed and published by their peer.
+A receiving node, if they've already sent their `tx_signatures` has no guarantee that the transaction won't be signed and published by their peer.
 They must remember the transaction and channel (if appropriate) until the transaction is  no longer eligible to be spent (i.e. any input has been spent in a different transaction).

-The `tx_abort` message allows for the cancelation of an in progress negotation, and a return to the initial starting state.
+The `tx_abort` message allows for the cancelation of an in progress negotiation, and a return to the initial starting state.

 ## Channel Establishment v1